-Arranging a funeral is a task that needs to be considered and completed but it can make an already difficult time even more stressful.
-We appreciate that there is a lot to think about so we have created this blog post to outline what is involved in arranging a funeral and how you can afford the funeral expenses.
+Arranging a funeral is a task that needs to be completed upon a death, but it can make an already difficult time even more stressful for those dealing with a bereavement.
+We appreciate that there is a lot to think about, so we have created this blog post to outline what is involved in arranging a funeral and how you can afford the funeral expenses.

 Arranging the funeral

 To start with, a range of decisions will need to be made by the deceased’s loved ones in order to arrange the funeral.
 Some of the main points of consideration include:

 - Whether the person will be buried or cremated

 - Where and when the funeral should take place

 - What readings and music you would like during the service